 DISCLAIMER: Yes, I do own Naruto.
-That's y I'm here on Wattpad writing fanfics about it.
-NO FOOLS Y WOOD I OWN NARUTP?!? so ya, it's not mine, this is a FANFICTION!
+That's why I'm here on Wattpad writing fanfics about it.
+NO FOOLS WHY WOULD I OWN NARUTO?!? so yeah, it's not mine, this is a FANFICTION!

-Dedicated to SceneDreamXD, whose Gaara love story inspired me 2 write this!
-Er story's pretty famous, so I'm guessing all u readers have already read it xD if u havent, then I pity u!
-THEY R AMAZING! soooo funny ;D
+Dedicated to SceneDreamXD, whose Gaara love story inspired me to write this!
+Her story's pretty famous, so I'm guessing all you readers have already read it xD if you havent, then I pity you!
+THEY ARR AMAZING! soooo funny ;D

-Very weird n boring at the beginning but the end will have sum Gaara!
-Just bare wif it plz!
+Very weird and boring at the beginning but the end will have some Gaara!
+Just bare with it please!

 "Grandpa, why's everyone wearing black?" the child questioned.
-Her bright red eyes that were full of knowledge and potential drifted around the room.
-A frown formed on her small pale lips when she looked at them.
+Her bright red eyes that gleaned with potential drifted around the room.
+A frown formed on her small pale lips when she looked at family members whom she rarely saw on a normal basis.
 Her mother and father were embracing each other, her father rubbing soothing circles on her mother's back.
 For some unknown reason, everyone looked sad, depressed.
-Everyone but her grandfather who sat next to her wore a dark black color.
-He wore a bright white color.
+Everyone but her grandfather who sat next to her wore a black.
+He was dressed in a shining white as if he were glowing.

-"Yurei, sweetie, there's something I must tell you," he said, his gruff voice having a tinge of sorrow.
+"Yurei, sweetie, there's something I must tell you," he said, his gruff voice holding a tinge of sorrow.

-Her big red doe-eyes turned to him.
+Her red doe-eyes turned to him.
 "What is it, Grandpa?"

 Everyone in the room threw her dirty looks.
 Her mother lifted her head from her father's chest to give her a hate-filled glare.
-Yurei Nakamura sat alone in a corner, next to her grandfather, and the other children sat in a huddle in another corner, exchanging whispers and laughs as they bore holes onto her back.
+Yurei Nakamura sat alone in a corner, next to her grandfather, and the other children sat in a huddle in the opposite side of the room, exchanging whispers and laughs as they stared holes into her back.

 Why everyone was giving her such looks she did not know.
-She was an innocent child, not having much experience with hatred.
+She was an innocent child, not having the experience to recognize hatred.
 They all were sitting in a crowded room and a brown wooden box was in front of them, bundles of flowers placed carefully on it so they wouldn't fall.
 All heads were bowed with sorrowful silence until they heard the child's voice.